Pesticides are harming the brain of bumblebee babies

-It is possible to use micro-CT scanning technology and with this device it was discovered that in certain parts of the bee baby’s brain, abnormal development was detected when exposed to pesticide.
-The baby bee was not a bee yet as it still was in its larval phase.
+It is possible to use micro-CT scanning technology and with this device, they discovered that in certain parts of the bee baby’s brain, abnormal development was detected when exposed to pesticide.
+The baby bee was not a bee yet, as it still was in its larval phase.
 I am not a scientist but dare to say this is probably the phase of development comparable with a human embryo.

 Bringing home poisoned food

-Tests were made and the result of different bee colonies were compared.
+Tests were made, and they compared the result of different bee colonies.
 Those bees that gave their babies clean food produced healthy offspring, and the colony thrived.
-In the colonies where poisoned food was fed to the babies, slowly but surely the total bee colony would become of lesser quality as the bees were not able to fulfill their task.
+In the colonies where poisoned food was fed to the babies, slowly but surely the total bee colony would become of lesser quality, as the bees could not fulfill their task.

 The neonicotinoids, a systemic agricultural insecticide resembling nicotine used worldwide, would attach to the part of the brain responsible for learning.
 The bees would be less clever and would not function well in their own society, posing a risk to the survival of the group.

 The pesticides brought into the hive will accumulate so you can imagine how unhealthy this environment will be for the bees.